Foxy/foxy-cloudflare-membership-site/README.md

 wrangler login
 ```

 - Authenticate with `wrangler config`.
-First grab your token from your Cloudflare Workers account
+First grab your token from your Cloudflare Workers account (you can find a link on the sidebar at the Workers page in your account).

 ```bash
 wrangler config